General Housing and Residence Hall Questions

 Laundry facilities are provided in each residence hall free of charge.

-Team55 is the on-campus technology support for students at ACU.
-Team55 is committed to providing support for students’ technology-related needs, including personal computer support, mobile device support and more.
-Please see the Team55 website for additional information.
+ACU IT support is the on-campus technology support for students at ACU.
+ACU IT support is committed to providing support for students’ technology-related needs, including personal computer support, mobile device support and more.
+Please see ACU IT support for additional information.

 Residence halls are closed during Christmas break with the exception of Smith-Adams for sophomores and the University Park Apartments for upperclassmen.
 Although our halls are open for Thanksgiving, Easter, and fall and spring breaks, you are strongly encouraged to spend this time with family and friends.

-You are welcome to bring a bicycle to campus.
+You are welcome to bring a bicycle.
 Bicycle racks are provided outside of each residence hall.
-We recommend that you purchase a lock for the security of your bicycle.
-Bicycles may not be stored in your room or anywhere else inside the hall.
+We recommend that you purchase a lock for the security of your bike and have it registered with ACUPD here.
+Bicycles may be stored in your room as long as your roommate approves but may not be ridden in the building.
+We highly recommend locking it up at the bicycle racks.

 Room & Roommate Assignments